Climate Change Scenario Analysis summary released

 Westpac released today the summary insights of its Climate Change Scenario Analysis, published within its 2016 Sustainability Performance Report.

 The analysis was conducted during the year to understand the longer term impacts on the Australian economy – including risks and opportunities for Westpac – of limiting global warming to less than two degrees Celsius above pre-industrial levels, meaning the Australian economy reaches net zero carbon emissions by 2050.

-Drawing on Westpac’s own industry, risk and economic expertise, as well as climate change expertise from Ernst & Young and Climate Works Australia, the research includes a number of key findings related to growth prospects for sectors of the Australian economy.
-This analysis has given Westpac a clearer understanding of its role in actively supporting Australia’s transition to a low carbon economy.
+Drawing on Westpac’s own industry, risk and economic expertise, as well as climate change expertise from Ernst & Young and Climate Works Australia, the research modelled three scenarios and examined the impact of a carbon price ranging from USD20 to USD300 over short, medium and long term horizons.
+This analysis has given Westpac a clearer understanding of growth prospects for sectors of the Australian economy and its role in actively supporting Australia’s transition to a low carbon economy*.

 Following on from this phase of work, Westpac plans to conduct ‘deep dive’ reviews of a number of key sectors and will release its refreshed Climate Change and Environment Position Statement in 2017.